seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Knocking within*

 How now! what noise?
-That spirit’s possessed with haste
+That spirit's possessed with haste
 That wounds the unsisting postern with these strokes.

 *Re-enter Provost*

 **Provost**
 There he must stay until the officer
-Arise to let him in: he is call’d up.
+Arise to let him in: he is call'd up.

 **DUKE VINCENTIO**
 Have you no countermand for Claudio yet,